kinners00/bolt/documentation/examples_project.md

    touch bolt-project.yaml
    ```

 3. Create `inventory.yaml` file with the content below replacing target and credential information with your own.

-If you're only working with one of these groups (linux/windows) you can simply delete the content for that group in your inventory file.
+> **Note:** If you're only working with one of these groups (linux/windows) you can simply delete the content for said group in your inventory file.

     Both target types:
     ```yaml